 Simplify experience for creatives on desktop

-Streamline access to asset from a DAM (AEM Assets) for creative professionals, or more broadly, users on desktop working in native asset creation applications.
-They need an easy and straightforward way to discover, use (open), edit and save changes to AEM, as well as upload new files.
+Streamline access to asset from a DAM (Experience Manager Assets) for creative professionals, or more broadly, users on desktop working in native asset creation applications.
+They need an easy and straightforward way to discover, use (open), edit and save changes to Experience Manager, as well as upload new files.

 Win or Mac desktop; Creative Cloud apps

 Provide high-quality, ready-to-use assets from Adobe Stock

 Marketers help accelerate the content creation process by assisting with asset sourcing and discovery.
 Creative professionals use the approved assets right from within their creative tools.

 Experience Manager Assets; Adobe Stock marketplace; metadata fields

 Internal departments/local branches and external partners, distributors, and agencies use the approved assets shared by the parent organization.
 The organization wants to securely and seamlessly share the created assets for wider reuse.

 Value proposition for the involved personas